pyGuru123/Python-Projects/Moonlight PDF Reader/readme.md

 Page zooming and navigation, opening recently opened files is also possible.
 Moonlight PDF Reader leverages the features of muPDF library which is available in python under pymupdf name

+* ### Note : In case some feature is breaking like attribute is not there, replace the attribut with new attribute which can be found here [pymupdf snake_case update](https://pymupdf.readthedocs.io/en/latest/znames.html)

 ## How to Download

 Download this project from here [Download Moonlight PDF Reader](https://downgit.github.io/#/home?url=https://github.com/pyGuru123/Python-Projects/tree/master/Moonlight%20PDF%20Reader)